Reflections for the 29th Week in Ordinary Time 2011**

 Lord, help me to know the gifts and talents you have given me and help me use them for others.

-Thursday of the Twenty-Ninth Week of Ordinary Time
+Thursday of the 29th Week in Ordinary Time

 “I have come to set the earth on fire, and how I wish it were already blazing.”